verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 Some resources also record the related resources affected during their processing.
 For example, when processed, an IngressTrait will create related Gateway, VirtualService, and Certificate resources.

-The following command is an example of how to obtain the related resources of an IngressTraits.
+The following command is an example of how to obtain the related resources of an IngressTraits:
 ```
 $ kubectl get IngressTrait \
     -n hello-helidon hello-helidon-ingress \